the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 - Information for a point of contact to get in touch with if there are any issues with joining or if attendees want follow-up information about the event.

 Consider also providing any content that is on a website in an offline format such as an information booklet or flyer.
-This can help attendees access important event information without requiring internet access and can also help attendees with screen readers or who prefer to read information offline.
+This can help attendees access important event information without requiring internet access and can also help attendees who prefer to read information offline.
 HTML and plain text is often the most accessible format, and some PDF software provides several accessibility features such as Adobe Reader which can be accessed or downloaded for free.

 (cl-ppie-events-comms-speaker-information)=
 ## Speaker Information
-If your event involves people with lived experience, you should consider how to set your speakers, presenters, and facilitators up for success.

-You will need to identify and invite your speakers, regardless of their lived experience, well in advance of the event and provide them with support so that they can plan and deliver a successful session.
+All speakers need to be identified and invited with plenty of time to plan their presentations.
+They should receive information about the format of their talk (examples include panel discussion, slide presentation with narrative, video presentation, workshop), and the expectations that may be unfamiliar to people who have not participated in the research community.
+Participants may be new to presentation technology, or they may be new to communicating scientific concepts to a general audience.

 (cl-ppie-events-comms-speaker-diversity)=
 ### Inviting Speakers with Lived Experience
 Representation is incredibly important and you may want to consider how you represent your attendees in your invited speakers and event facilitators.

-When inviting a speaker with lived experience to present, consider if you have the resources to appropriately support their session and preparation.
+When inviting a speaker with lived experience to present, consider whether there are additional barriers to their full participation in the event.
-For example, you may need to provide details about the event ahead of when the information is scheduled to be sent to attendees.
+For example, you may need to provide details about the event ahead of when the information is scheduled to be sent to researchers or participants who are not speaking.
-This is to ensure that the speaker feels supported and is able to make an informed decision before agreeing to present at your event.
+This is to ensure that the speaker can engage without barriers and make an informed decision about participation while leaving enough time for planning and finding alternative speakers.

-This is important for both speakers who are presenting about their lived experience and for speakers presenting on a topic not related to their lived experience but are considered people with lived experience.

-Ask your speakers if they require any support or accommodations and ensure that these are met to their satisfaction so that they are able to deliver their session effectively.
+Communicating with speakers about expectation is important for inclusion and accessibility, both for people with lived experience and for people who might experience barriers for reasons other than the topic of the event.

+Ask your speakers what accessibility practices would facilitate their participation, communicate your decisions about accessibility practices, and collaborate with speakers in order to promote their effective presentation.

-Additionally, if your event is supporting a speaker or facilitator with lived experience, consider asking how they wish to be identified in relation to their expertise and experience.
+Additionally, when inviting a speaker or facilitator with lived experience, consider asking how they wish to be identified in relation to their expertise and experience.
-For example, many autistic people, and the autistic community as a collective, have expressed a preference for using "Identify-first" language which places the disability first in the description.
+For example, many autistic people, and the autistic community as a collective, have expressed a preference for using "Identity-first" language which places the disability first in the description.
 This is contrasted with "Person-first" language which emphasizes the person before the disability, for example, __Person with epilepsy_.
 People may wish to be referenced as "expert by experience" or by the phrase we have used in this chapter "person with lived experience".
 This can be an incredibly person and important distinction for many people so it important that you ask and clarify with your speakers ahead of time.
 Many people feel strongly about person or identity first language, and it is important to ask that individual about their preference as part of planning their introduction.

-You may notice that we have used both person-first and identity-first language has been used in this chapter.
+You may notice that both person-first and identity-first language has been used in this chapter.
 How a person chooses to self-identify is entirely a personal decision, and it is the role of organizers and facilitators to support the choices of the speakers and attendees, as long as it does not contravene the event's Code of Conduct.
 Consider instead including a statement on the inclusive and compassionate use of both person-first and identity-first language when opening your event.